kylereddoch/kylereddoch.github.io/pages/now.md

 ### What I'm Watching

-**1883** has been truly amazing to watch so far.
-Just like Yellowstone, it is always intriguing to watch.
-Although, **spoiler alert**, I didn't really like when they killed off Enis.

-**The Shrink Next Door** is getting off to a slow start for me.
-Maybe it is because of the serious roles of both Paul Rudd and Will Ferrell.
-They have always been the funny, comedic actors.
-One thing I do know is, I already want to beat up Paul Rudd's character!

-**This is Us** I have been watching this show since the beginning.
-It is such an amazing and emotional show.
-This is the last season, the final chapter, and I'm not ready for it to end.
+**One Chicago Universe** - I know I am a little late to the party on this one.
+I am starting to watch the 3 Chicago shows (Chicago Fire, Med, and P.D.).
+One thing I am going to do, though, is watch them in chronological order.

+**Endgame** - This show looks pretty good but reminds me a little of The Blacklist.
+I am eager to see how this show progresses.

+**Suspicion** - Apple TV+ has really started to make some exciting originals.
+The way Suspicion is getting interesting keeps me glued to it, and I don't like having to wait each week for another episode.

+**Severence** - Another Apple TV+ original, this one is a little weird.
+Maybe that's why I'm drawn to it, though.

 ### Hobbies I'm Active With

-Well from now and for the next 4 years, my main hobby will be getting through college.
-Around that, I am still working on learning Swift and SwiftUI, developing Scriptable scripts, and just keeping up with my development skills.
+Right now I am really hobby-ing my skills in development.
+Working on developing them and making them stronger.
+Tech will always be my hobby also.
+So keeping up with the latest and greatest in tech is always a hobby of mine.

 I think that sum's it up for this update of What I'm Up To Right Now.
 Until next time, cheers 🍻.

 {% include now.html %}

 P.S.
-You can find the full history of these updates [here](https://www.kylereddoch.me/tags/#now).
+You can find the entire history of these updates [here](https://www.kylereddoch.me/tags/#now).